Meet the MKU Homewood Team

 Julia Bloom is originally from Los Angeles, California, but moved to Birmingham as a child and grew up in the metro area.
 She graduated from the University of Alabama at Birmingham with a degree in psychology with a focus in child psychology.
 Before becoming a Montessori teacher, Julia helped run an afterschool care program within the Shelby County public school system for 10 years.
 After getting married and deciding to start a family, she changed careers and fell in love with the Montessori way of teaching.
 She taught for two years as a Montessori teacher, before coming to MKU in 2018.
 She is currently completing her Montessori certification.
 She and her husband have been married for 5 years and have two children.

-Casey Cooper is the Assistant Teacher in the Casa 2 classroom.
+Casey Cooper is the Casa 2 Lead Teacher for MKU Homewood.
 She is also the Lead Teacher for the afternoon Da Vinci program.
 Ms. Casey is from the Birmingham area and attended college at the University of Montevallo where she graduated with honors.
 She earned a Bachelor’s of Fine Art with a concentration in Painting and also won several art awards while attending college.
 Ms. Casey is married to her talented husband Jon and they have a little boy who attends school here at M.K.U.
 Ms. Casey enjoys gardening and teaching the children about botany.
 She has been with M.K.U. since the school opened in 2017.
 Currently, Casey is completing her International Montessori Teaching Diploma from the North American Montessori Center.

 For Irina Pidberejna teaching has always been a constant and inescapable calling in her life.
 She graduated from the University of Central Florida (Cum Laude) with a Bachelors in Visual Arts and Emerging Media Management and has a Masters in TESOL (Teaching English to Speakers of Other Languages).
 Originally from Ukraine, Irina speaks English, Russian, Ukrainian and Spanish, giving Russian lessons at Montessori Kids Universe (MKU).
 She was a Fulbright Grant Recipient and has lived and traveled in Russia extensively.
 Irina taught at a Russian Montessori School and has taught all ages and students from toddlers to PhD students in both public and private settings.
 She has also worked with students at Samford and the University of Alabama as well as an instructor in STARTALK language summer camps.
 With a strong desire to build bridges and mutual understanding both in the classroom and out in the world, Irina has contributed to the research on cross-cultural communication between Russian and American cultures both as an undergraduate and graduate.
 She has been involved in projects working with students who are blind and visually impaired as well as those with Down Syndrome.
 Irina is passionate about bilingual education and intends to pursue a PhD in Early Childhood with a focus on bilingual literacy.
 She will be undergoing Montessori Certification in the Fall of 2019 and is looking forward to seeing new faces in Casa 2!

-I’m Emily G and I’m an assistant teacher in Casa 3.
+I’m Emily G and I’m the Transitional Casa Assistant Teacher.
 I grew up in Vestavia and graduated from High School in 2010.
 I went to the University of Montevallo and studied fine arts and psychology.
 I’ve always learned better through hands on learning and experimentation myself which is what drew me to Reggio and DaVinci.
 I have been doing DaVinci in Casa 3 for about six months and have recently begun doing it with the transitional two’s classroom.
 I’ve had five years of experience in childcare.
 Most recently I was a PreK teacher and after school care counselor at Primrose in Helena.
 That’s where I found my passion for doing art with kids and guiding them in their own forms of self-expression.

 Schedule a tour of our facilities to meet our Spring Montessori school staff and look over our campus.
 See with your own eyes the combination of the Reggio inspiration and Montessori philosophy reinforces and strengthens the image of the child as a self confident, creative and curious person.